By Alyse Bacine

 • Somatic experiencing to release embodied emotions

-• Internal parts work with wounded aspects of self
+• Internal parts work with wounded aspects of the self

 • Breathwork for nervous system regulation